-- 1.1 All children and vulnerable adults, disabled and non-disabled, have the human rights to be safe from abuse and neglect, to be protected from harm, including bullying, and to achieve the Every Child Matters outcomes, including Staying Safe. - 1.2 The Safeguarding Vulnerable Adults' Policy and Procedure should always be used when there is an allegation or suspicion that a vulnerable adult is being abused or neglected i.e. being caused significant harm by another person or group of people. - 1.3 In order to ensure that the welfare of disabled children and vulnerable adults is safeguarded and promoted, it needs to be recognised that additional action is required.
-Research and inspection indicate that disabled children and vulnerable adults face an increased risk of abuse or neglect.
-Disabled children and vulnerable adults can be abused and neglected in ways that others cannot. - 1.4 At CHF, the client group is predominantly children and young adults who are disabled, and vulnerable to harm.
-Therefore, all who are employed to work at CHF must be committed to safeguarding, must undergo safeguarding training and must be highly aware of safeguarding issues around disabled children and vulnerable young adults.
+- 1.1 All children and adults at risk, disabled and non-disabled, have the human rights to be safe from abuse and neglect, to be protected from harm, including bullying, and to achieve the Every Child Matters outcomes, including Staying Safe. - 1.2 The Adults at risk Policy and Procedure should always be used when there is an allegation or suspicion that an adult at risk is being abused or neglected i.e. being caused significant harm by another person or group of people. - 1.3 In order to ensure that the welfare of disabled children and adults at risk is safeguarded and promoted, it needs to be recognised that additional action is required.
+Research and inspection indicate that disabled children and adults at risk face an increased risk of abuse or neglect.
+Disabled children and adults at risk can be abused and neglected in ways that others cannot. - 1.4 At CHF, the client group is predominantly children and young adults who are disabled, and vat risk of harm.
+Therefore, all who are employed to work at CHF must be committed to safeguarding, must undergo safeguarding training and must be highly aware of safeguarding issues around disabled children and adults at risk.
 All staff must be aware of the different requirements and procedures in relation to children and those aged 18 years and over.
 The Safeguarding Adults procedures apply to all young people aged 18 years and over, both in the school and social care provision.
-CHF has a fundamental duty to ensure that this is the case. - 1.5 CHF has a legal duty to follow Sussex Safeguarding Adults Policy and Procedures, who have a decision-making and coordinating role in regard to safeguarding adults.
+CHF has a fundamental duty to ensure that this is the case.